isomerpages/moe-teckgheepri/_our-pride/Alumni.md

 at the back of the books.
 She was able to stay focus at all times, even when she needed to help out with family chores.
 She was also able to balance her intensive choir practices and her studies.</p>
-<p>Finally, Afiqah aced her examinations and emerged as the top Malay pupil
+<p>Finally, Afiqah aced her examinations and emerged as the top Malay student
 in school for 2013 Primary School Leaving Examinations.
 Because of her exceptional performance, she was placed into the Integrated Programme (IP) of Cedar Girls’ Secondary School.</p>